 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 I am always looking for ways to reduce single use plastic in my life.
 And one of the things I really wish to use a lot less of is cling film/cling wrap.
+Yes, you can find silicone bowl covers and dish covers for sale online and on Amazon, but I prefer to sew my own solutions.
 So today’s sewing tutorial is a great idea on how to do just that.
-Whether you have some leftovers that you wish to place back into the fridge, or if you need to protect bowls of food from bugs and/or the elements, these reusable fabric bowl covers are the perfect idea on how to do this without the need for plastic wrap or foil.
-Here is how to make DIY reusable bowl covers.
+Whether you have some leftovers that you wish to place back into the fridge, or if you need to protect bowls of food from bugs and/or the elements, these reusable fabric bowl covers stores food without the need for plastic wrap or foil.
+Here is how to make DIY reusable bowl covers for food leftovers.

 - What You Will Need To Make DIY Fabric Bowl Covers

 - How To Make Reusable Bowl Covers

 - I Find It Hard To Sew Around A Curve.
 Any Tips?

 - Are These Elastic Bowl Covers Washable?

 - Are These Fabric Bowl Covers For Microwave Use Too?